What the FUP is FUP?

 What about shaping?

 Shaping is the process of implementing priority on certain types of usage or protocols.
 Some ISP’s implement shaping to give priority to real-time interactive services, effectively slowing down your non-prioritized services.
-Under our new policy, Webafrica does not shape your account.
-It is up to you to manage how you use your bandwidth.
+Webafrica does not shape your account.
+You have the freedom to decide how to use your bandwidth.

 The FUP thresholds